 What’s the Bridge School all about, anyway?

-You may have driven past the Bridge School, a converted dairy barn with the big blue roof just off Route 7 in Middlebury, and asked that same question.
-We welcome parents and students to visit Bridge School to decide whether our academic approach and community-minded atmosphere are the right fit for your family.
+You may have driven past the Bridge School, a converted dairy barn with the big blue roof, just off Route 7 in Middlebury and asked that same question.
+We welcome parents and students to come by Bridge School for a visit decide whether our academic approach is the right fit for your family.

 Bridge School has currently reached its student limit for the 2015-2016 academic year.
 We are accepting applications for mid-year enrollments in the event that slots become available during the school year.
-Applications for the 2016-2017 school year will be reviewed on a rolling basis for all grade levels.
+Applications for the 2016-2017 school year will open on (date) for all grade levels.